Taron Egerton: Early work and Kingsman films (2012–2018)

 Egerton performed in a stage production of the play The Last of the Haussmans at the National Theatre in London in 2012.
-After appearing in the crime drama series Lewis, he was cast as the lead in Matthew Vaughn's Kingsman: The Secret Service, an action comedy film adaptation of the comic book The Secret Service by Mark Millar and Dave Gibbons, in 2013.
+After appearing in the crime drama series Lewis, he was cast as the lead role in Matthew Vaughn's Kingsman: The Secret Service, an action comedy film adaptation of the comic book The Secret Service by Mark Millar and Dave Gibbons, in 2013.
 He portrayed British Army officer Edward Brittain in the 2014 biographical drama film Testament of Youth, earning a nomination for Best British Newcomer at the BFI London Film Festival.
 Kingsman: The Secret Service was released in 2015, garnering highly favorable reviews that described it as "fun, stylish and subversive" as well as grossing over $400 million.
 Writing for TheWrap, James Rocchi deemed Egerton to be "a naturally charismatic presence with smarts behind his smile" as Gary "Eggsy" Unwin, a recruit for an espionage organisation.
 Egerton rose to fame with the role.
 He starred in the crime film Legend that same year.

 At the 69th British Academy Film Awards in 2016, Egerton received a nomination for the BAFTA Rising Star Award.
-In the same year, he played ski-jumper Eddie the Eagle in the eponymous biographical sports film and voiced Johnny, a passionate gorilla, in the animated musical film Sing.
+In the same year, he played ski-jumper Eddie the Eagle in the eponymous biopic and voiced Johnny, a passionate gorilla, in the animated musical film Sing.
 Egerton reprised the role of Eggsy in the film Kingsman: The Golden Circle, a sequel to Kingsman: The Secret Service, released the following year.
 It drew a mixed response from critics.
 In 2018, he starred in the crime drama film Billionaire Boys Club and played the title character in the action-adventure film Robin Hood.
 Both films were failures commercially and with critics.
 Egerton later specified that Robin Hood was not the film he had signed up to create and that it had "lost its vision."
 He attributed his involvement in Billionaire Boys Club and Robin Hood to monetary reasons.